KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

-- `fname` is the name of a HDF5 file
+- `fname` is the name of a HDF5 file as a string

 return the size of a HDF5 in MB